udacity/cd11573-multicloud-computing-project/README.md

 **NOTE:** There are container groups contained here in the scaffolding for both AWS and Azure.
 They are not part of the design itself.
 They are there to test your functionality once you have deployed your work.

 ### Instructions
-1. Using the give requirements, select the appropriate cloud providers for each of the 4 app components.
-Use what we have learned in this course and research.
+1. Using the given requirements, select the appropriate cloud providers for each of the 4 app components.
+Use what's covered in Udacity's _Multi-Cloud Computing_ course and research.
 2. Create a diagram based on your design.
 3. Using the [above linked](#resources) references, add the appropriate modules to the given cloud provider Terraform scafolding files:
     1. AWS - `starter/aws/main.tf`